Kevin O’Brien becomes Ireland’s first batsman to score Test century

 — Irish Cricketers (@IrishCricketers) 14 May 2018

-Reflecting on his extraordinary knock the 34-year-old said, “It is pretty special.
+Reflecting on his extraordinary knock, O’ Brien spoke to the commentators and said, “It is pretty special.
 Test debut, the position we were in, it’s even more special.
 Could see in the last half hour – I was struggling a little bit.
 TK (Kane) batted really well at the other end.
 He kept out the tough balls and looked really comfortable.
 We need to start again tomorrow and try to build the lead as much as we can.
 First hundred in 7 years, well overdue.”

 “The objective was to bat all day.
 It was still a pretty good wicket, got a little bit lower in the last half-hour.
 It’s very pleasing and it’s a proud moment for me,” he added.